wessenstam/gts2021-prep/phase3/phase3.rst

 CI/CD Upload of images
 **********************

 #.
-Open the VC instance where you have changed, created, committed and pushed files before.
+Open the VC instance where you have changed, created, committed and pushed files, like **.drone.yml** before.
 #.
 Open the .drone.yml file and add the following part (before the **volumes** section!)

    .. code-block:: yaml